 - drying

-Due to the amount of oxidation they undergo, the result yields a long and curly, brownish-golden tea leaves.
+Due to the extent of oxidation, the leaves yield long, curly, brownish-golden tea leaves.

 How to Brew Phoenix Mountain Oolong

-When brewing this special oolong we recommend using a zisha gaiwan or teapot and aroma cups.
-This way ensures that the full taste and aroma is extracted from this reputable tea.
+When brewing this special oolong, we recommend using a porcelain gaiwan or Chaozhou teapot and aroma cups.
+This way ensures that the full taste and aroma are extracted from this reputable tea.